- System requirements

 This is the correct path for most cases, when you want to use the latest version of Xcode.
 If you need to use a different version, specify that path instead.

 - Make sure the Xcode license agreement is signed by

 either opening Xcode once and confirming or running

 sudo xcodebuild -licensefrom the command line.

 Versions older than the latest stable version may still work, but are not recommended for Flutter development.
-Using old versions of Xcode to target bitcode is not supported, and is likely not to work.

 With Xcode, you’ll be able to run Flutter apps on an iOS device or on the simulator.